7 Character Design Tips!

 - Shapeshifting to werewolf or summoning beasts from the wild to aid in combat.

-We really aid all the production departments with this method, from animation, to design and programming.
+We really aid all the game or film production departments with this method, from animation, to design and programming.

-I'll go in-depth on this process in my next character tutorial, which I intend to release on Artstation Marketplace.
+I'll go in-depth on this process in my next character tutorial.

 A good traveler has no fixed plans and is not intent on arriving.